+Depositary

-Depositary Deutsche Bank Trust Company Americas.
+Deutsche Bank Trust Company Americas.

-We have granted to the underwriters an option, which is exercisable within 30 days from the date of this prospectus, to purchase up to an additional 1,125,000 ADSs.
+Option to purchase additional ADSs We have granted to the underwriters an option, which is exercisable within 30 days from the date of this prospectus, to purchase up to an additional 1,125,000 ADSs.

-The ADSs are expected to be delivered against payment on September 12, 2006.
-The ADRs evidencing Timing and settlement for ADSs the ADSs will be deposited with a custodian for, and registered in the name of a nominee of, The Depository Trust Company, or DTC, in New York, New York, DTC, and its direct and indirect participants, will maintain records that will show the beneficial interests in the ADSs and facilitate any transfer of the beneficial interests.
+Timing and settlement for ADSs The ADSs are expected to be delivered against payment on , 2006.
+The ADRs evidencing the transfer of the beneficial interests.

-Use of proceeds Our net proceeds from this offering are approximately US\$101.7 million.
-We plan to use the net proceeds we receive from this offering to expand our network of schools and learning centers and improve our existing facilities, to fund working capital and for other general corporate purposes, which may include strategic acquisitions, and to repay our outstanding indebtedness under our loan agreements and corporate facility with commercial banks.
+ADSs will be deposited with a custodian for, and registered in the name of a nominee of, The Depository Trust Company, or DTC, in New York, New York.
+DTC, and its direct and indirect participants, will maintain records that will show the beneficial interests in the ADSs and facilitate any initial public offering price per ADS of US\$12.00, which is the midpoint of the estimated public offering price range.
+We plan to use the net proceeds we receive from this offering for working capital and general corporate purposes, which may include the expansion of existing facilities, the acquisition of new facilities, the development and introduction of new programs and strategic acquisitions, and to repay our outstanding indebtedness under our loan agreements and corporate facility with commercial banks.
 See "Use of Proceeds" for additional information.

-We have agreed with the underwriters to a lock-up of shares for a period of 180 days after the date of Lock-up this prospectus.
+Use of proceeds Our net proceeds from this offering are expected to be approximately US\$80.7 million, assuming an this prospectus.
 In addition, our executive officers, directors and certain of our existing shareholders have also agreed with the underwriters to a lock-up of shares for a period of 180 days after the date of this prospectus.
 See "Underwriting."